 Yes, the great news is that Costa Rica is open for tourists from any country in the world as long as they are traveling by air.
 Below is a map of all the countries that can currently visit Costa Rica.

 Tourists from any country can visit Costa Rica.

-Costa Rica’s only restriction is that travelers must enter Costa Rica by air.
+Costa Rica’s only restriction is that travelers who require a visa to enter the country must enter Costa Rica by air.